realworldocaml/book/book/gadts/README.md

 - : int option = Some 20
 ```

+This mostly does what we want, but the problems is that
-The problem is that `flexible_find` always returns an option, even
+`flexible_find` always returns an option, even when it's passed
-when it's passed `Raise` or `Default_to`, which guarantee that the
+`Raise` or `Default_to`, which guarantee that the `None` case is never
-`None` case is never used.
+used.

-If we want to do better, we're going to have to turn `If_not_found.t`
+If we want to vary the type according to which mode we're operating
+in, we're going to have to turn `If_not_found.t` into a GADT, in
-into a GADT, in particular, a GADT with two type parameters: one for
+particular, a GADT with two type parameters: one for the type of the
-the type of the list element, and one for the return type of the
+list element, and one for the return type of the function.
-function.

 ```ocaml env=main
 module If_not_found = struct